Make HDR Photos in Photoshop CS6

 Explore two ways to make stunning HDR images with ease: native tools for primary editing and plugins for extra proficiency.

 High dynamic range photography captures the greatest amount of light from a given scene, exposing the frame to take in the darkest to the lightest details.
 Having those details in shadow and highlight areas of your photo make it look realistic and precise.
 Done right, HDR photos are impressive and can take you back to how you originally saw the scene.
-Well known apps like Photoshop are probably the best option suited for this task, but alternatives like HDR Expose can be a good choice as well.
+Well known apps like Photoshop and Aurora HDR are probably the best option suited for this task.

 How to make an HDR image in Photoshop CS6